 Black moles on the skin.
-Black mole on the body: causes, symptoms, diagnosis, treatment and regular medical supervision.
+Black mole on the body: causes of appearance, symptoms, diagnosis, treatment and regular medical supervision.
 Dark blue nevi in children

-Very often, when a black mole is found on the body, a person panics because he may decide that he has melanoma, a very dangerous form of skin cancer.
-Indeed, this dangerous disease often develops precisely from reborn moles.
-But not always a mole carries such a threat.
-You just need to know for what signs you need to urgently see a doctor.
+Very often, when a black mole is discovered on the body, a person panics because he may think that he has melanoma, a very dangerous form of skin cancer.
+Indeed, this dangerous disease often develops from degenerated moles.
+But a mole does not always pose such a threat.
+You just need to know what signs indicate an urgent need to see a doctor.

-There are rarely moles on the body of a newborn, they usually appear a little later with age.
-The older the person, the more moles he has, and the higher his risk of cancer.
+There are rarely moles on the body of a newborn; they usually appear a little later with age.
+The older a person is, the more moles he has, and the higher his risk of cancer.
 To prevent this from happening, you need to be careful about your health.
-Regular examination of your body and a quick appeal to a dermatologist if any suspicious changes are found can save you from painful illness and premature death.
+Regular examination of your body and a quick visit to a dermatologist if any suspicious changes are detected can save you from painful illness and premature death.

-Moles on the human body are benign neoplasms, which are accumulations of melanin, the main coloring matter of our body.
-Healthy moles do not pose any threat, being in fact only a cosmetic defect.
-In some cases, moles give a certain piquancy and unusual appearance, such as a mole above the lip of Marilyn Monroe.
+Moles on the human body are benign neoplasms, which are accumulations of melanin - the main coloring substance of our body.
+Healthy moles do not pose any threat, being essentially only cosmetic defect.
+In some cases, moles add a certain piquancy and unusual appearance, such as the mole above Marilyn Monroe's lip.

-Moles can have a different color, size, shape and degree of bulge.
-Usually they come in all shades of brown, from the lightest to darkest, but there are also skin-colored moles or slightly different in tone from the main body color.
-They can be absolutely flat or slightly convex, as well as very voluminous, with a smooth, embossed, folded texture.
-Single hairs may grow from a mole, or it may be completely covered with them.
-It is believed that a mole with a hair does not degenerate into cancer, but, unfortunately, although rarely, such cases have been noted.
+Moles can have different colors, sizes, shapes and degrees of convexity.
+They usually come in all shades of brown, from the lightest to the darkest, but there are also moles that are flesh-colored or slightly different in tone from the main body color.
+They can be completely flat or slightly convex, as well as very voluminous, with a smooth, embossed, folded texture.
+Single hairs may grow from a mole or it may be completely covered with them.
+It is believed that a mole with a hair does not degenerate into cancer, but, unfortunately, although rare, such cases have been noted.

-However, a black mole in a child or an adult requires increased attention, since it is precisely such formations that most often show a tendency to rebirth.
-The high content of melanin, the size of the mole is more than 10 mm in diameter, frequent trauma increases the risk of change.
-But this does not mean that any black will necessarily be reborn - special conditions are needed for this.
-There are a number of signs by which you can "calculate" a mole that poses a potential threat to health.
+However, a black mole in a child or an adult requires increased attention, since it is precisely such formations that most often show a tendency to degenerate.
+High content melanin, a mole larger than 10 mm in diameter, and frequent trauma increase the risk of change.
+But this does not mean that any black will necessarily be reborn - this requires special conditions.
+There are a number of signs by which you can “calculate” a mole that poses a potential threat to health.

 Important!
 You should never try to get rid of a mole on your own.
 Even such a seemingly harmless action as cauterization with iodine can lead to very sad consequences.

-Are black moles dangerous and their ability to be reborn
+Are black moles dangerous and their ability to degenerate?

-Any mole carries the potential threat of modification and transformation into melanoma if it is subjected to severe or regular injury, thermal, chemical or radiation exposure.
-Dark moles carry as much threat as the rest, lighter ones, but black ones contain more melanin, so they can be reborn faster than others.
+Any mole carries a potential threat of modification and transformation into melanoma if it is subjected to severe or regular trauma, thermal, chemical or radiation exposure.
+Dark moles carry as much threat as other lighter ones, but black ones contain more melanin, so they can degenerate faster than others.

-There are a number of signs by which one can suspect the beginning process of mutation:
+There are a number of signs by which one can suspect the beginning of a mutation process:

 • Suddenly the mole turned black.
-Usually, such a neoplasm stands out sharply against the background of other brown or light moles.
-It is necessary to react precisely to the unexpected blackening of the mole.
-If it was originally like this, or if you were in the sun, sunbathing, then a change in its color may be caused by increased pigmentation under the sun's rays.
-But it's still worth checking out.
+Typically, such a neoplasm stands out sharply against the background of other brown or light moles.
+You need to react specifically to the unexpected blackening of a mole.
+If it was originally like this or you were in the sun, sunbathing, then a change in its color may be caused by increased pigmentation under the rays of the sun.
+But it's still worth checking.

 • Its color has changed.
-If a mole, which was always the same color, suddenly began to darken, blush, a colored halo appeared around it - this is a reason to go to the doctor.
+If a mole, which has always been the same color, suddenly begins to darken, turn red, and a colored halo appears around it, this is a reason to go to the doctor.

 • It began to grow or change its shape.
-Of particular concern should be the "creeping", curvilinear outlines of the recently former round or oval nevus.
+The “creeping”, curvilinear outlines of what was recently a round or oval nevus should cause particular concern.

-• The mole has become heterogeneous in color and texture, its outlines are curvilinear and shapeless.
-The appearance of dark and light blotches, heterogeneous color or texture of the formation may have nothing to do with oncological formations, but still need to be checked.
+• The mole has become heterogeneous in color and texture, its outline is curvilinear and shapeless.
+The appearance of dark and light inclusions, heterogeneous color or texture of the formation may have nothing to do with oncological formations, but still require verification.

-• A new mole appeared, unlike all the others.
+• Appeared new mole, unlike all the others.

-• There were black dots on the body, similar to moles.
+• Black dots appeared on the body, similar to moles.
 There may be several reasons for their appearance, but it is still very important to exclude oncology.

-• Instead of the usual one, a mole appeared with a black dot in the center.
-Often this is a sign of infection with the human papillomavirus, but it can also indicate the beginning of the cell mutation process.
-Sometimes such a symptom is just a sign of increased melanin, that is, a tan.
+• Instead of the usual one, a mole with a black dot in the center appeared.
+This is often a sign of infection with the human papilloma virus, but it can also indicate the beginning of the process of cell mutation.
+Sometimes such a symptom is just a sign of increased melanin, that is, tanning.

-Such changes are not always indicators of skin cancer, but they require an immediate visit to the doctor to conduct the necessary tests and exclude cancer.
+Such changes are not always indicators of skin cancer, but they require an immediate visit to the doctor for necessary tests and exclusion of cancer.

 Important!
-Anxiety should be caused by the appearance of new unusual moles or changes in existing old ones.
-If your moles originally had this shape and color, did not change, do not hurt, do not bleed, do not cause itching, then they only require regular visits for a preventive examination by a dermatologist.
+The appearance of new unusual moles or changes in existing old ones should cause alarm.
+If your moles originally had the same shape and color, have not changed, do not hurt, do not bleed, do not cause itching, then they only require regular visits to preventive examination at the dermatologist.

 Ways to remove black moles

-Not all nevi need to be removed, but if they look suspicious, cause aesthetic discomfort or interfere, are often injured by underwear or clothing, they must be removed.
-If it is found that the mole has turned black, has increased in size, has become uneven in shape and non-uniform in texture, it must also be removed.
+Not all nevi need to be removed, but if they look suspicious, cause aesthetic discomfort or are in the way, and are often injured by underwear or clothing, they must be removed.
+If it is discovered that a mole has turned black, increased in size, become uneven in shape and uneven in texture, it must also be removed.

 The following methods are used for this:

 1. Cryodestruction (freezing with liquid nitrogen).
-It is not used if there are black moles on the face or if the formations are large, as traces may remain or secondary intervention is required.
+Do not use if there are black moles on the face or if the formations are large, as marks may remain or secondary intervention will be required.

-2. radio interference.
-It is usually used to remove single large and medium neoplasms.
+2. Radio wave interference.
+Typically used to remove single large and medium-sized tumors.

 4. Laser.
-The most modern, fast and almost painless and traceless way to part with unwanted moles.
+The most modern, fast and almost painless and traceless way to get rid of unwanted moles.

 5. Surgery.
-The most radical method, most often used to remove injured, inflamed or suspicious moles, as well as those in which malignant cells are detected.
-In the latter case, the mole is removed with a section of healthy tissue, radiation and chemotherapy are prescribed.
+The most radical method, most often used to remove injured, inflamed or suspicious moles, as well as those in which malignant cells have been identified.
+In the latter case, the mole is removed along with a section of healthy tissue, and radiation and chemotherapy are prescribed.
 A small scar may remain after the operation.

-Moles require careful attitude and increased attention.
-If changes are detected in existing neoplasms or new ones appear, there is no need to panic.
-In most cases, these are normal processes, but only a visit to the doctor will guarantee that you are not at risk of developing cancer.
+Moles require careful treatment and increased attention.
+If changes are detected in existing tumors or new ones appear, there is no need to panic.
+In most cases, these are normal processes, but only visiting a doctor will guarantee that you are not at risk of developing cancer.

 Important!
-If you accidentally injured your mole, it bleeds, hurts, becomes inflamed, part of it “hangs by a thread”, do not take any unprofessional actions.
-Cover the mole with sterile gauze and seek medical attention.
-Most likely, you will be asked to remove the neoplasm.
-This is the most reasonable way out.
+If you accidentally injured your mole, it bleeds, hurts, is inflamed, part of it is “hanging by a thread,” do not take any unprofessional actions.
+Cover the mole with a sterile gauze pad and contact your doctor for help. medical institution.
+Most likely, you will be offered to remove the tumor.
+This is the most reasonable way out of the situation.

 Prevention of degeneration of moles

-Any neoplasms require constant monitoring and increased attention to themselves.
+Any neoplasm requires constant monitoring and increased attention.
 However, changes are not always a symptom of cancer.
-For example, if a black dot appears on a mole, this may indicate infection with the human papillomavirus.
-But this does not exclude the need for treatment of the disease.
+For example, if a black dot appears on a mole, this may indicate infection with human papillomavirus.
+But this does not exclude the need to treat the disease.

 To avoid any health problems, including in the case of a mole with black dots, you need to follow simple preventive rules:

-• Carefully protect moles, especially large and black ones, from excessive exposure to solar radiation.
-It is necessary to use sunscreen, try to wear closed clothes and be less in the open sun during its active period.
+• Carefully protect moles, especially large and black ones, from excessive exposure to sunlight.
+It is necessary to use sunscreen, try to wear closed clothing and spend less time in the open sun during its active period.

 • Do not visit the solarium.
-Intense irradiation stimulates the growth of neoplasms, including moles.
+Intense irradiation stimulates the growth of tumors, including moles.

-• Try to injure education as little as possible.
-We are talking not only about the physical impact, but also about the influence of heat, various chemicals, including cosmetics.
+• Try to injure the formation as little as possible.
+We are talking not only about physical impact, but also about the influence of heat, various chemicals, including cosmetics.

-• At the first suspicion, especially after an injury or the appearance of itching, inflammation, immediately seek medical help.
+• At the first suspicion, especially after an injury or the appearance of itching or inflammation, immediately seek medical help.

 • Do not engage in amateur activities and do not try to get rid of moles on your own, at home.

-Only a very attentive attitude to one's health can keep it intact and protect oneself from such a dangerous melanoma and other forms of cancer.
+Only a very careful attitude to your health can keep it intact and protect yourself from such dangerous melanoma and other forms of cancer.

 Black moles are one of the most unpredictable